Mykola-CI/pedigreat/readme.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the structure and content of the site pages.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles to the site elements.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was of frequent use to arrange layouts on the pages.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" and "contact" pages responsive.
 - [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was used to declaring global CSS variables and apply them throughout the project.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) was used as IDE, the main tool to write and edit code.